uclaacm/hack-curriculum/stackschool/4-backend-integration/README.md

 }, []);
 ```

 We know have our feed!
-Granted, it looks quite ugly, but let's take this W for now. /~we are full stack developers/~
+Granted, it looks quite ugly, but let's take this W for now.